oel-mediateam/sbplus-DEPRECATED/README.md

 # Storybook Plus
 ######version 2.0.0

-Author: Ethan S. Lin<br />
+Author: Ethan S. Lin
-Organization: University of Wisconsin-Extension, division of Continuing Education, Outreach & E-Learning<br />
+Organization: University of Wisconsin-Extension division of Continuing Education, Outreach & E-Learning
-Publish date: October 1, 2013

-For documentation, please visit: https://mediastreamer.doit.wisc.edu/uwli-ltc/media/documentation/sbplus/
+For documentation, please visit: https://mediastreamer.doit.wisc.edu/uwli-ltc/media/documentation/sbplus/v2/

+### Bug Reporting and Questions
+If any bugs/glitches are found in this Storybook Plus application, please report them under the "**Issues**" tab with the "**bug**" label.
+When reporting a bug, please write the report as detailed and specifically as possible.
+Note the steps to reproduce the bug and include screen captures if possible.

+For questions, please also post them under the "**Issues**" tab with the "**question**" label.